Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Domain Recognition Results

 \subsection{Baseline definition}

-We consider it a good practice to compare deep learning models against simple baseline methods to better understand the contribution of the more complex solution.
-For this purpose, we devised an input-space baseline method that uses raw packet sequences as embeddings.
-The experimental setup for this baseline is identical to that of the $\Phi$ embedding function, but it represents flows using the first 10 packet sizes, directions, and scaled IPTs.
-Since IPTs are considered less informative than packet sizes, they are clipped to a maximum of one second and scaled by a factor of $\frac{1}{10}$ to reduce their relative importance in the input-space "embedding".
-The baseline employs the L1 (Manhattan) metric for ranking, and we evaluated it using the top-1 voting scheme.
+It is good practice to compare deep learning models against simple baseline methods to better understand the contribution of more complex solutions.
+To this end, we devised an input-space baseline that uses raw packet sequences as embeddings.
+The experimental setup for this baseline is identical to that of the $\Phi$ embedding function, but flows are represented using the first 10 packet sizes, directions, and scaled inter-packet times.
+Because inter-packet times are generally less informative than packet sizes, they are clipped to a maximum of one second and scaled by a factor of $\frac{1}{10}$ to reduce their relative influence in distance computation.
+The baseline uses L1 distance for ranking and the top-1 voting scheme for making predictions.